Chen33D17017/binance-buy-robot/README.md

 # Buying Robot on Binance
-This is a simple personal regularly buying crypto currency robot on Binance
+This is a simple personal robot for buying crypto currency on Binance

 ## Dependency
 Install following dependency(python3):